Your worst nightmare is here. You’ve heard an alarm, there is an intruder in your school. Do you know what to do in a school emergency lockdown?

 End of Lockdown

 Usually when schools enter a lockdown, it’s due to an immediate threat to the school or unauthorized intruders.
 A lockdown is commonly used around the world and all teachers must be prepared and aware of the current processes and procedures required at the school in an emergency lockdown.
 If your school requires more information regarding an emergency lockdown, you could reach out to your local state government or nearby schools for guidance.
-By reviewing the steps and procedures list above, teachers can get organized for emergency lockdowns, improve their current lockdown plan and ensure teachers provide a safe classroom for all students.
+By reviewing the steps and procedures listed above, teachers can get organized for emergency lockdowns, improve their current lockdown plan and ensure teachers provide a safe classroom for all students.